 How to Avoid Accidents With Semi-Trucks

-According to the Insurance Institute for Highway Safety (IIHS), large truck crashes accounted for more than 4,000 deaths in 2017.
+According to the Insurance Institute for Highway Safety (IIHS), semi-truck accidents accounted for more than 4,000 deaths in 2017.
 Semi-trucks are larger than most vehicles on the road, so often, it’s the other driver who is harmed in a collision with one.
 In fact, almost 70 percent of semi-truck accident victims were occupants of the other vehicle involved.
 Many times, these accidents are preventable by taking extra cautionary measures.

-Getting into an accident with a semi-truck can be physically and financially devastating.
-As a driver, it is essential to do everything you can to avoid these accidents on the road.
+Getting into a semi-truck accident can be physically and financially devastating.
+As a driver, it is essential to do everything you can to avoid these semi-truck accidents on the road.
 For your safety, you should follow these five tips to prevent semi-truck accidents.